MicrosoftDocs/customer-insights/ci-docs/data/b2b/data-unification-contacts.md

   - customerInsights
 ---

-# Create a unified B-to-B contact profile
+# Create a unified business contact profile

 [!INCLUDE [consolidated-sku](./includes/consolidated-sku.md)]

+For **business accounts (B-to-B)** where the data is centered around accounts, unification provides a unified view of your accounts.
+Contact unification allows contacts for those accounts to be separately unified and associated with the accounts.
+Contact unification also allows contacts without an account to be included in the unified contact profile.

-After [unifying business accounts](data-unification-map-tables.md), you can optionally unify business contacts for those accounts and link the unified contacts to the unified accounts.
-The contact unification process maps contact data from multiple data sources, removes duplicates, matches the data across tables, creates relationships between contacts and accounts, and then creates a unified contact profile.
+After unifying business accounts, you can optionally unify business contacts for those accounts and link the unified contacts to the unified accounts.
+The contact unification process maps contact data from multiple sources, removes duplicates, matches the data across tables, creates relationships between contacts and accounts, and then creates a unified contact profile.
 Customer Insights B-to-B supports a one-to-many account to contact relationship.
 The account relationship for contacts is optional, allowing you to work with commercial contacts where the account is unknown.

 [!INCLUDE [m3-first-run-note](includes/m3-first-run-note.md)]

-The first few steps are identical to the unifying accounts steps.
+The first few steps to unify contacts are the same as the steps to [unify accounts](../data-unification.md).

+> [!TIP]
+> The terms *field* and *column* are used interchangeably in this article to refer to data in a table row, or record.

 ## Prerequisites